lenadroid/airflow-azure/article/Airflow-Steps.md

 ## Prepare fileshare to be used within Kuberneres
 Install  a CSI driver corresponding to your platform.

-For Azure, follow instructions here to install [Azure File CSI driver](https://github.com/kubernetes-sigs/azurefile-csi-driver/blob/master/docs/install-csi-driver-master.md).
+For Azure, follow instructions to install [Azure Files CSI driver](https://github.com/kubernetes-sigs/azurefile-csi-driver/blob/master/docs/install-csi-driver-master.md).

 Create a secret to store Azure storage account name and key (make sure `STORAGE_ACCOUNT` and `STORAGE_ACCOUNT_KEY` contain your own values for storage account name and key).
 This secret will be used later in Persistent Volumes definitions for DAGs and logs.